You’ve found a league you like, and you’re happy enough with the way the startup went. Next step: win the rookie draft.

 In short, no, except in very specific circumstances.
 In a startup draft the depth of the player pool and the volatility of the top performers year to year makes trading back to add assets a sound strategy.

 Rookie drafts, on the other hand, are very shallow.
 The talent falls off sharply after the top of the first, and everything after the second round is essentially a dart throw, as you saw in the articles above.
 So it can be viable to move back just a few spots to acquire more assets if you’re staying in the same tier, but if you have to make a tier drop, it’s not likely to be smart.

 For example, I moved back from 1.01 to 1.04 in a SF rookie draft and picked up the 1.12.
 I’m ok with that; I’ll still have my pick of one of the top 2 back or top 2 QBs.
 But if the move back was past the 1.05 I wouldn’t have done it.

 In the Later Rounds, Draft for Upside

 In the 3rd or fourth round I’ll take players that have high-upside over a player that is likely to have a just-a-guy career arc.
-A great example from last year was Preston Williams; the talent of Williams was known, but he fell due to character concerns.
+A great example from 2019 was Preston Williams; the talent of Williams was known, but he fell due to character concerns.
 Chase Claypool and Antonio Gibson are probably the best examples from 2020 drafts, though they both went in the 2nd round.